qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   ignored in character counting.
 (This minor issue is ignored for now.
 Tab is not normally used in text writing.)

-  The eviscerations may not have been worked out yet into the ultimate scrubbing of everything that may have become redundent, because it does complicate the code with a lot of #defines.
+  The evisceration may not have been worked out yet into the ultimate scrubbing of everything that may have become redundant, because it does complicate the code with a lot of #defines.
 Perhaps it should be done eventually, if there is an actual need.

   ➡ You can send bug reports to what seem useful channels, and/or contact e-mail.
 Thanks